modular/max-llm-book/book/src/step_12.md

 - Language model head for next-token prediction
 - Text generation with temperature and sampling

 Your model loads OpenAI's pretrained GPT-2 weights and generates text.
 You understand how every component works, from the low-level tensor operations to the high-level architecture decisions.

-This knowledge transfers directly to other transformer models like BERT, GPT-3, and beyond.
+## What's next?

+You now understand the architectural foundation that powers modern language models.
+LLaMA, Mistral, and more build on these same components with incremental refinements.
+You have everything you need to implement those refinements yourself.

+Consider extending your implementation with:

+- **Grouped-query attention (GQA)**: Reduce memory consumption by sharing key-value pairs across multiple query heads, as used in LLaMA 2.
+- **Rotary position embeddings (RoPE)**: Replace learned position embeddings with rotation-based encoding, improving length extrapolation in models like LLaMA and GPT-NeoX.
+- **SwiGLU activation**: Swap GELU for the gated linear unit variant used in LLaMA and PaLM.
+- **Mixture of experts (MoE)**: Add sparse expert routing to scale model capacity efficiently, as in Mixtral and GPT-4.

+Each refinement builds directly on what you've implemented.
+The attention mechanism you wrote becomes grouped-query attention with a simple modification to how you reshape key-value tensors.
+Your position embeddings can be replaced with RoPE by changing how you encode positional information.
+The feed-forward network you built becomes SwiGLU by adding a gating mechanism.

+Pick an architecture that interests you and start building.
+You'll find the patterns are familiar because the fundamentals haven't changed.